-- " Your employer contributes an amount equal to 12% of your salary to a 401(k) plan. - " Employer contributions to your 401(k) are vested after four years.
+- " Your employer contributes an amount equal to 14% of your salary to a 401(k) plan. - " Beginning July 1, 2020, if your employer picks-up the employee costs for the Hybrid Retirement System (4.73%), your employer is then required to make an equal non-elective contribution to the employees that elected the Defined Contribution Plan. - " Employer contributions to your 401(k) are vested after four years.
 For additional information, please see the Vesting Section. - " The amount of money you have throughout retirement depends on investment performance and personal withdrawals. - " You may choose to contribute additional funds into the defined contribution plans, and your contributions are immediately vested.
 For additional information, please see the Savings Plans section.